 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child/adolescent to parent violence and abuse.
 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
-The government will issue statutory guidance to provide further information for those working with domestic abuse victims and perpetrators, including the impact on children.
+The government has issued statutory guidance to provide further information for those working with domestic abuse victims and perpetrators, including the impact on children.
 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Experiencing domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Young people can also experience domestic abuse within their own intimate relationships.
-This form of peer on peer abuse is sometimes referred to as 'teenage relationship abuse'.
+This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
+However, as with any child under 18, where there are concerns about safety or welfare, child safeguarding procedures should be followed and both young victims and young perpetrators should be offered support.